johndarrel/hide-my-wp/readme.txt

 > <a href="https://demo.wpplugins.tips/wp-content/themes/">https://demo.wpplugins.tips/wp-content/themes</a>

-The plugin works as security through obscurity solution for WordPress websites.
+The plugin works with other security plugins and adds a layer of firewall to proactively secure your WordPress website against hackers.

-Security through obscurity is one of the best solutions against hacker bots and one of the best ways to protect vulnerable plugins and themes.
+Hide My WP Ghost is compatible with all servers, hosting services, and also supports WP Multisite.

 Over 90,000 hacking attacks per minute strike WordPress sites and WordPress hosting around the world, hitting not only large corporate websites packed with sensitive data, but also sites belonging to small businesses, independent entrepreneurs, and individuals running personal blogs.